Ernest II, Duke of Saxe-Coburg and Gotha: Later years and death

 Ernest II died at Reinhardsbrunn on 22 August 1893 after a short illness.
 “When the news of the duke's death reached the secluded Hinter - Riss, the deepest consternation took possession of the people, amongst whom the prince and the duchess had passed, as they often used to say, the happiest days of their long, eventful lives.
 In him they lost a kind, dear master and a good friend, who was for ever willing to help where help was needed.
 If it took half a century to win the affection and confidence of these self-retained hardy mountain people, his memory will a century hence be as green as are the firs and pines that cling so tenaciously to their native rock; and the deeds and words of the popular “Herr Herzog” will there be spoken of when in the outer world his name will be remembered only by the historian.
 The dead sportsman's hunting - knife, which I saw so often in his strong hand, is now lying before me, a cherished memento, kindly sent me by the stricken dowager-duchess a few weeks after the funeral.
 It will ever remind me, not so much of a sportsman prince, as of a prince among sportsmen.”
 From the book: Sport in the Alps in the Past and Present, An Account of the Chase of the Chamois, Red Deer, Bouquetin, Roe-deer, Capercaillie, and Black-cock, with Personal Adventures and Historical Notes and Some Sporting Reminiscences of H.R.H. the Late Duke of Saxe-Coburg-Gotha – William Adolphus Baillie-Grohman.
-As fitting as these final words was the act that closed this long and distinguished sporting career, for less than an hour before that fatal attack of apoplexy, his master hand had brought down two royals !
+As fitting as these final words was the act that closed this long and distinguished sporting career, for less than an hour before that fatal attack of apoplexy, his master hand had brought down two royals Red deer!
 A lifelong sportsman, his last words were apparently "Let the drive commence!"
-His funeral was held in the Morizkirche in Coburg; thousands of spectators came to the funeral, including Emperor Wilhelm II and the Prince of Wales.
+His funeral was held at the Morizkirche in Coburg; thousands of spectators came to the funeral, including Emperor Wilhelm II and the Prince of Wales.
 He is buried in the ducal mausoleum in the Friedhof am Glockenberg which he himself had built in 1853–58.

 Ernest was succeeded by his nephew Prince Alfred, Duke of Edinburgh.